 Many people are afraid of “Playing God” when taking in their hands the life or death of a pet.
 However, this line was crossed thousands of years ago in the first domestication of animals.
 Pets no longer belong to the realm of wild animals.
 We, as humans, started “playing God” with animals the moment we domesticated them.
 They can no longer fend for themselves.
 We provide them with food, shelter, medical care and this happens to a more and more technologically advanced degree in this day in age.

-However, nature has a way of taking care of its own and when we take this away, we have to replace it by humane intervention or it becomes cruel.
+Nature has a way of taking care of its own and when we take this mechanism away, we have to replace it by humane intervention or it becomes cruel.
 When an animal ages, weakens or becomes ill, nature remedies this very quickly and animal suffering does not drag on and on.
-The old and weak animal will die rather rapidly.
+The old and weak die rather rapidly.
 Brutally, yes, but quickly!
 This is the way of nature.
 When we look at pets in their old days, they do not die rapidly anymore.
 Yet, their survival instincts still dictates to hide pain and weakness!
-They will carefully hide their symptoms until they no longer can bear it and then and only then will they display weakness and pain (see “understanding pain”).
+They will carefully hide their symptoms until they can no longer bear their suffering in silence and then, and only then, will they display weakness and pain (see “understanding pain”).

-“Nature’s way” may seem cruel to us “civilized beings”, but it is kind in that it does not allow for suffering for too long.
+“Nature’s way” may seem cruel to us “civilized beings”, but it is kind in that it does not allow for prolonged suffering.
 A predator or even a pack leader will terminate a fellow pack member’s suffering.
-When it comes to our pets, it is up to us to recognize suffering and to remedy it either by active medical intervention or by euthanasia.
+When it comes to our pets, it is up to us, as pack leaders, to recognize suffering and to replace nature's way either by active medical intervention and aggressive pain management or by euthanasia.